Electrolysis Frequently Asked Questions

 What does it feel like?

 Electrolysis treatments have come a long way in terms of comfort and technology since their beginnings in 1875, yet individual tolerances to treatments vary greatly.
 Today's computer technology enables electrologists to work with more speed and comfort than ever before.
-Even the most sensitive person should be able to tolerate the treatments when the correct adjustments are made by a qualified electrologist.
+Even the most sensitive person should be able to tolerate the treatments when the necessary adjustments are made by a qualified electrologist.

 After your treatment, I perform a beneficial procedure called cataphoresis.
 Cataphoresis is a post-epilatory electrical treatment which soothes the skin, prevents infection, and accelerates the skin’s healing process.
 This is a step that some electrologists are unable or unwilling to perform, however, with my top-of-the-line epilator, cataphoresis is included as part of your treatment.